kiriwilliams/liri-node-app/README.md

  ## Usage

  LIRI runs in the command line using node.
 There are four functions available.
+All functions write their output into log.txt.

  ### concert-this
   Takes the name of an artist and returns upcoming concerts including date, venue, and location.